-- 1. Salary: The CEO shall receive an annual base salary payable in installments in accordance with the Organization's normal payroll practices and schedule.
-No later than May 1 of each year, the Executive Compensation Committee of the Board shall provide to the entire Board a recommended annual base salary for the CEO for the upcoming fiscal year (July1 to June 30) for the Board's consideration and guidance in setting the CEO's base salary at the Board's spring meeting.
+1. Salary: The CEO shall receive an annual base salary payable in installments in accordance with the Organization's normal payroll practices and schedule.
+No later than 14 days prior to the Spring/Summer Board meeting each year, the Executive Compensation Committee of the Board shall provide to the entire Board a recommended annual base salary for the CEO for the upcoming fiscal year (July1 to June 30) for the Board's consideration and guidance in setting the CEO's base salary at the Board's Spring/Summer meeting.
 In making its recommendation to the entire Board, the Executive Compensation Committee shall consider and take into account the most recent available survey data from the American Society of Association Executives (ASAE) Compensation and Benefits Study.
-In making its recommendation to the Board, the Executive Compensation Committee shall provide the Board with at least the following information from the most recent ASAE Compensation and Benefits Study: the average (mean) salary for executives of similar associations in terms of (a) budget, (b) number of employees, (c) those in the Denver area, and (d) those with an education membership. - 2.
-Bonuses: In determining the CEO's overall compensation, the Board shall also consider whether the CEO should be paid a merit bonus based upon the individual performance of the CEO and the performance of the Organization as a whole.
-At each spring meeting of the Board, the Executive Compensation Committee shall recommend to the Board several success measures to be used in determining the CEO's eligibility for a bonus for the upcoming fiscal year.
-In considering the Executive Compensation Committee's recommendation and establishing the success measures to be utilized for the upcoming fiscal year, the Board may assign specific weights, dollar amounts or percentages to the success measures it adopts. - 3.
-At each spring meeting of the Board, the Executive Compensation Committee shall also recommend to the Board the amount of merit bonus, if any, to be paid to the CEO based upon the performance of the CEO and the Organization as a whole measured against the success measures established by the Board for the year in question.
-Ultimately, the Board has complete discretion whether to pay the CEO a merit bonus and, if the Board determines that a merit bonus is warranted, the amount of any merit bonus to be paid to the CEO.
+In making its recommendation to the Board, the Executive Compensation from the most recent ASAE Compensation and Benefits Study: the average (mean) salary for executives of similar associations in terms of (a) budget, (b) number of employees, (c) those in the Denver area, and (d) those with an education membership.

+2. Bonuses: In determining the CEO's overall compensation, the Board shall also consider whether the CEO should be paid a merit bonus based upon the individual performance of the CEO and the performance of the Organization as a whole.
+At each Spring/Summermeeting of the Board, the Executive Compensation Committee shall recommend to the Board several success measures to be used in determining the CEO's eligibility for a bonus for the upcoming fiscal year.
+In considering the Executive Compensation Committee's recommendation and establishing the success measures to be utilized for the upcoming fiscal year, the Board may assign specific weights, dollar amounts or percentages to the success measures it adopts.